PeperoniCoinMeme/litepaper/README.md

 ### M4 - Merchandising Store Goes Live

 > Grab the hottest meme merch straight from the oven.
-Think “Redbubble meets meme coin culture” — but spicy, fast, and fueled by $PEPERONI.
+Think “Redbubble meets meme coin culture”, but spicy, fast, and fueled by $PEPERONI.

 \newpage
 ### M5 - $PEPERONI as Payment Integration